eveopsec/zk2s/README.md

 You will need to:
  1. Install or have installed the latest version of Go installed, with the environment properly configured. (see [this document](https://golang.org/doc/install) for more information on that process).
  2. Run `go get -u github.com/vivace-io/zk2s` to retrieve the source and its dependencies.
- 3. Run `zk2s configure` to configure your setup
+ 3. Run `zk2s configure assistant` to run the configuration setup
  4. Run `zk2s start` to run the application.

 ## Configuring and Customizing